The Most Effective Types of Content on Social Media in 2026 [New Data]

 Creating funny or trending posts is a big part of social media today.
 It helps brands connect with people and sometimes even go viral.
 To do this well, marketers need to stay updated on current events and internet trends.

 Right now, more than 40% of marketers are already sharing this type of content.
-And in 2025, around 59% plan to share even more funny posts because these get the most attention.
+This trend continues into 2026 as brands increasingly share funny and relatable posts because they attract strong engagement and audience attention.
 People enjoy content that makes them laugh and feel seen — and they expect brands to join the fun too.

 Repurposing Content the Right Way